 It is clear that tackling the gender divide is key to unlocking potentially world-changing innovations within the STEM field.

-To talk about the best methods of addressing this tech chasm, DATAx spoke with Sash Sunkara, co-founder of Rackware, an enterprise software company taking the growing hybrid cloud market by storm.
+To talk about the best methods of addressing this tech chasm, DATAx spoke with Sash Sunkara, co-founder of Rackware, an enterprise software company taking the growing hybrid cloud market by storm, who will be speaking at the DATAx Leadership Summit, part of DATAx San Francisco.

 "The biggest challenge I've faced as a female founder is trying to raise capital," Sunkara tells us.
 She has been in tech for a long time, rising through the ranks, first at HP, then as an executive at Brocade.